Trioxis/fossilize-aws-ebs/docs/BackupTagAPI.md

 ## Tag API for EBS volumes

+**Each volume in an account must have a unique `Name` without commas in it.
+Otherwise there may be problems determining which snapshots belong to which volume**

 The value of the `backups:config-v0` tag defines how often the EBS volume should be backed up and how long these backups are to be retained.
 It is in the format of a comma delimited list of tuples and aliases.

 A tuple takes the form **`[x|y]`**